Periodontal Disease Treatment Vienna, VA

 Periodontal Disease Treatment in Vienna, VA

-Schedule routine visits with Dr. Gerald and his team so that we can help you combat gum disease.
-Antibacterial rinses are an option we provide in our office that can help patients with red, swollen, or irritated gums.
+Antibacterial mouth rinses are an option we provide in our office that can help patients with red, swollen, or irritated gums.
 This rinse helps remove harmful bacteria from the teeth and gums.

-Scaling and root planing are effective treatments that provide a deep clean around and beneath the gums. gingival retraction helps remove bacteria from the gum line.
+Scaling and root planing are effective treatments that provide a deep clean around and beneath the gums.
+Gingival retraction helps remove bacteria from the gum line.
 Scaling removes plaque, or a buildup of bacteria, from the gums.
 Root planing helps combat symptoms like gum recession by smoothing down the rough surfaces of infected tooth roots.

-Additionally, Dr. Gerald provides a full menu of restorative dentistry treatments to fix any damage created by gum disease.
-He offers dental bridges, dentures, and dental implants for missing teeth.
-Damaged or decayed teeth can be treated with dental crowns.
-Every attempt will be made to preserve the natural tooth since that is best for your oral health.
-However, if Dr. Gerald cannot save the tooth, he will have to extract it.
+He can also treat damaged or decayed teeth with dental crowns.
+Our dental care team will make every attempt to preserve your natural tooth since that is best for your oral health.
+However, if Dr. Gerald cannot save the tooth, he will extract it.

 Periodontal Disease FAQs